thriveweb/sailing-paradise/content/boatTours/2018-08-31-christmas-parties.md

         bring the team together with a hit of beach cricket or volleyball.
 We carry all of these activities on-board for your use free of charge.
       title: ' Free use of beach activities'
+    - dropdownContent: >-
-    - dropdownContent: "If your boss got sick once on a Caribbean Cruise, or Julie from accounts feels a bit queasy whenever she gets in the bath, please tell them not to worry.
+        If your boss got sick once on a Caribbean Cruise, or Carol from accounts feels a bit queasy whenever she gets in the bath, please tell them not to worry.
 Why?
+A few reasons;

-A few reasons;\n\n1.
-We sail in calm protected waters (we do not go offshore)\n2.
-We operate a wide, stable catamaran (not the same side to side rocking of single hull vessels) meaning you won’t spill a drop of your Christmas cocktail and you won’t be feeling queasy.\r\n3.
-You will be having too much fun! \n\n\rPS...
-Julie should probably see a doctor, this is not normal :-)"
+        1. We sail in calm protected waters (we do not go offshore)

+        2. We operate a wide, stable catamaran (not the same side to side rocking of single hull vessels) meaning you won’t spill a drop of your Christmas cocktail and you won’t be feeling queasy.

+        3. You will be having too much fun!

+        PS...
+Carol should probably see a doctor, this is not normal :-)
       title: Smooth and Stable Catamarans = No sea-sickness guaranteed
     - dropdownContent: >-
         We work with some excellent caterers and can offer a range of Christmas,